AbidGuroo/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-1/exercise-1.md

 ![Step](../screenshots/1/28.jpg)

 ## 1.2.3. **Data Format and Management**
 Observe that the table's data format is listed as `Managed`, indicating that the table is a managed entity.
-Also, note that this table has been optimized using Z-order optimization; further details can be found in the extra section.
+Also, note that this table has been optimized using Z-order optimization; further details can be found in the extra section about [V-Order](#verify-v-order).
 ![Step](../screenshots/1/29.jpg)

 > [!TIP]